opensocdebug/osd-doc/src/02_spec/07_modules/cdm/systemif.rst

 System Interface
 ----------------

-The following signals are required from the OR1K CPU core in order to interface to the CDM-OR1K module:
+The following signals are required from the CPU core in order to interface to the CDM module:

 +-----------------+----------+---------------+------------------------------------------------+
 | Signal          | Width    | Direction     | Description                                    |